Effortlessly Protect Your Runtimes

 GPUs are critical to machine learning pipelines.
 Your user data flows through them, expensive proprietary models run on them, and your product hinges on their output.

 All of this data on your GPU can be read, tampered with, and exfiltrated by bad actors, there is no in built access control around GPUs.
-You could use confidential computing (CC), but that adds a 40% runtime overhead and needless complexity.
+You could use confidential computing (CC), but that adds anywhere from 10% to 4060% overhead depending on your workload.
 Can you afford to let your proprietary data sit on these GPUs with no protection?

 This is where our eBPF protection comes in.
 With a negligible <2% overhead, It’s a passive process which runs in the background and requires no changes to your workflows.